History of Camden, New Jersey: 21st century

 As of 2019, numerous projects were underway downtown and along Rutgers-Camden the waterfront, with a market-rate apartment complex and hotel opening in early 2020.

 In December 2020, Camden’s first comprehensive Park plan was announced, expected to take up to 30 years to complete.
 This project was motivated by the 10 minute walk campaign.
 The plan took over 500 shareholders and community members to create, along with Cooper's Ferry Partnership, Trust for Public Land, Camden City, Camden County and its Municipal Utilities Authority.
 Since its inception it has been signed off by over a dozen New Jersey mayors as well as Philadelphia Mayor Jim Kenny.
-The project has been funded $100 million dollars and additional investments are expected to come in 2025.
+The project has been funded $100 million and additional investments are expected to come in 2025.

 In February 2020, Camden City Officials announced that Camden’s Branch Village reconstruction was nearly complete.
 The $120 million redevelopment of the Clemen T. Branch housing complex will bring 250 new units, being meant for senior citizens and low-income families.
 Since then ....

 In June 2021, A 35 million redevelopment of all 307 units in Ablett Village, Camden's oldest complex, was announced to be near completion.
 The money was received through the CHOICE Neighborhood Implementation grant.
 The renovated complex will bring a community center, playground, facilities, walking trails, and a community garden.
 The project was motivated by the statistic that 40% of Ablett Village’s residents are below the federal poverty line.
 Maria Fudge, The U.S. Secretary of Housing and Urban Development endorsed the execution of the grant, stating that it is potentially life-changing.

 In 2022, Camden County was funded 116 million towards it education program.
 This money was for post pandemic relief, being put towards after school activities, renovation of building facilities, and the support of staff/students mental health.
 The Philadelphia based non-profit, 12 plus, placed 10 staff into Camden's School District, specializing in post-graduation goal setting.
 This program was part of the National Partnership for Student Success.
 Michael Cardona, the US Secretary of Education commented "Camden City School District’s college and career readiness program exemplifies how schools can help students rebound from the pandemic and thrive after graduation".

 Also in 2022, a $2 billion expansion of Cooper University Hospital was announced, which was expected to take about a decade to complete.